open-sdg/open-sdg.github.io/_community/0-list-of-users.md

 ---
-title: Community
+title: List of users
+type: community
 permalink: /community
-layout: single
-author_profile: false
 ---

 ## Who is using Open SDG?